The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

 \subsection{Morita equivalence}

-In this subsection, we show that a simple not necessarily unital C*-algebra has tracial rank zero if and only if it is Morita equivalent to a simple unital C*-algebra with tracial rank zero.
-In particular, we prove that the class of simple C*-algebras with tracial rank zero is closed under Morita equivalence (note that we do not assume any separability condition).
-This result was used in the proof of \autoref{thmcross}.
+In this subsection, we prove that the class of simple C*-algebras with tracial rank zero is closed under Morita equivalence (note that we do not assume any separability condition).
+This result was used in the proof of Theorem~\ref{thmcross}.

-We first investigate the class of C*-algebras which are stably isomorphic to simple unital C*-algebras with tracial rank at most $k$.